smiffy6969/razor-naff-components/README.md

 ```

-Now you can just use any component you like, each dependency will only be loaded once (if you use the vulc file as i did above, this is all components pulled into a single file for less http requests, i.e. for production).
-If you want to be a little more selective to save on bandwidth and boost performance, you can import by group or by component on a per import basis...
+Now you can just use any component you like, each dependency will only be loaded once, where components use other components.
+If you only want one component or group of compoents, you can import the group.

 ```html